based on Reviews

 g = glycogen

-SH = sulfur-containing AS
+SH = Sulfur-containing AS

-VK = Branched-chain AA
+VK = Branched-chain AS

 AS = Aromatic AS

-Catabolic vs anabolic pathway
+Catabolic vs. anabolic pathway

-Digestible proteins that are ingested through food are broken down into their components (amino acids) and added to the amino acid pool.
-The amino acids are then utilized either “catabolically” or “anabolically”.The catabolic pathway describes the use of amino acids to generate energy in the mitochondria; the anabolic pathway describes the use of amino acids to build proteins.
+Digestible proteins ingested through food are broken down into their components (amino acids) and added to the amino acid pool.
+The utilization of these amino acids then occurs either "catabolically" or "anabolically."The catabolic pathway describes the use of amino acids for energy production in the mitochondria; the anabolic pathway describes the use of amino acids for the building of proteins.

 protein